RiadySK/test-dashboard/requirements/dashboard.md

   - Configurable items per page

 - **Actions**
-  - "New Reservation" button to create a new reservation
+  - Link to "/reservations/new" for creating a new reservation
   - Quick action buttons for each reservation (view details, edit, delete)

 ### 2. Reservation Detail Page